dave-lloyd/Get-EnvironmentReport/README.md

     Guest Name - guestname at the OS level - requires that VMwareTools be running.

 ### VMs - Information included for "Detailed" report type - all the info in the Summary option, plus the following :
-    Individual Hard Disk sizes (GB) - the size of the individual harddisks as presented to the VM.
+    Individual Hard Disk sizes (GB) - the size of the harddisks presented to the VM.
+    Volume/Partition : Capacity : Free - disk usage at the OS level.
+Requires VMwareTools be running.
+All volumes/partitions in a single cell.
     IP Address(es) - requires VMwareTools be running.
     MAC Addresses
     NIC Connection State